Calin Gavriliuc: Engine Programmer

 - As our world is a spherical planet, we needed the ability generate terrain in a radial manner.
 This includes developing a spherical, mountainous, surface with a cavernous core.

 The following is a simplified overview of the pipeline:

 In the above examples, we have shown visual representations of our density values, but what is assigning them their mesh and position in the world?

 We use a type we call Chunks to store this data and to pass it through our pipelines.
 In essence, a chunk is a single cube that contains a batch of voxels in the world.

 Chunks contain the following information:

-The data buffers are Unity’s Native structures (C++ InterOp) to make use of the Burst Compiler.
+The data buffers are using Unity’s Native structures (C++ InterOp) to allow us to make use of the Burst Compiler.